zdravkov/kendo-docs/api/wrappers/jsp/chart/pane-title.md

 ### visible `boolean`

-The visibility of the title.
+If set to true the chart will display the pane title.
+By default the pane title is visible.

 #### Example
     <kendo:chart-pane-title visible="visible">